Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Experimental Setup

-\item We calculated the \maxsumscores of objective functions to compare our approach with traditional \qd algorithms which directly aim to maximise this.
+\item We calculated the \textbf{\maxsumscores} of objective functions to compare our approach with traditional \qd algorithms which directly aim to maximise this.

-\item The \coverage is the proportion of cells in of an archive that are occupied.
+\item The \textbf{\coverage} is the proportion of cells in of an archive that are occupied.
 It reflects how many different features the algorithm is able to uncover (regardless of the performance of the solutions).
-Since all of the algorithms achieved a similar performance on this metric, we report the results in the supplementary materials. \end{enumerate}
+Since all of the algorithms achieved a similar performance on this metric, we report the results for baselines and ablations in \Cref{app:coverage} . \end{enumerate}

 The \moqd metrics (1 and 2) form evaluation methods that most closely align with assessing whether an algorithm achieves the \moqd goal given by \cref{eqn:moqd}.
 The global metrics (3 and 4) assess the algorithms multi-objective performance, and allow for direct comparison with \mo baselines.
 Since the sparsity metrics can be impacted by imbalanced scales, we run all of the baselines and find the minimum and maximum of the objectives seen across all of the baselines.
 We then normalise all of the fitnesses based on these values, and report the sparsity metrics based of the final archives from the normalised fitness values.